Today’s Topic: How to Handle Stress as a Sports Parent

 Again, as a parent if you’re feeling stressed, you’re feeling overwhelmed, don’t be afraid to let your family members know.

 Take some nice deep breaths.
 Again, for those of you just joining us, I’ve been stressed out this week and find myself pausing a lot, taking some deep breaths.
 I have a very observant six year old who says, “Mommy, take a deep breath.”
 I appreciate those reminders.

-We need to relax and take some nice, deep cleansing breathes.
-Nice inhale through the nose, brief pause, and then a nice deep exhale through the mouth.
+We need to relax and take some nice, deep cleansing breaths.
+Nice inhale through the nose, a brief pause, and then a nice deep exhale through the mouth.

 If you’re focusing on that it doesn’t really give you the opportunity to think about everything you have to do – the assignments you’re working on, whatever is causing you stress.
 You’re simply focused on your breathing, so it’s an exercise in mindfulness and really staying present.

 Your self-talk is really how you’re talking to yourself, it’s what goes through your head.
 Sometimes we mutter it out loud, especially when you’re stressed you might be talking to yourself and people say, “What was that?”
 Whoops!
 You’re thinking, Nothing.
 That wasn’t for you.
 That was for me.
 That’s your self-talk.
 And the way that we think affects the way we feel and that affects the way we perform.

 This is for our athletes if they are thinking negatively they might be feeling stressed.
 Their confidence is lower, they can’t perform their best.
 The same is true for us as people, so this is going to be true for your athlete in their day to day life, but also for us as parents both in our life as a parent.

 I like to think being a parent is not a fake performance, but it’s where we perform.
 It’s where we get out and take action.
 If we’re thinking negatively, we’re not feeling our best, and then we can’t really perform as a parent the way that we want to.
 That’s also true in our work life and our personal life.